What are My Legal Rights When Cancelling or Postponing My Wedding?

 Ask if your venue is part of a group.
 They may be able to move your deposit to a different venue with availability in their group.
 Suppliers such as photographers, videographers, musicians and florists may already be booked up for your preferred date.
 However, they may be able to transfer your deposit to another supplier.
 These suppliers may appear to be competitors, but the wedding industry is a close-knit community that is pulling together to help each other out.
 They’ll be happy to give you recommendations or to put you in touch.

 Alternatively, you can check the late availability section on Guides for Brides.
 Many suppliers show what kind of availability they have on our website.
 So, you can be certain that those listed have the availability you need.

 If you choose to cancel your venue or suppliers

-If it is you making the decision to cancel, in addition to forfeiting your deposit and any money already paid you may be liable for the final balance.
+If you choose to cancel, you will be forfeiting your deposit and any money already paid.
+You may also be liable for the final balance.
 It is worth checking carefully the cancellation policy in your contracts before you make a decision.
-Most venues may ask for a cancellation fee which will be based on the notice you have given and details will be set out in your contract.
+Most venues may ask for a cancellation fee which will be based on the notice you have given.
+These details will be set out in your contract.
 All the venues and suppliers we have spoken to are being as accommodating as possible.
-Most are not asking for balances that are contractually due unless they have already incurred costs, but it is down to their discretion.
-If you cancel at short notice, and the venue or supplier has already committed money or started work on your wedding, such as dress makers, caterers, florists or bakers, you should expect to pay for the costs incurred.
+Most are not asking for balances that are contractually due unless they have already incurred costs.
+However, it is down to their discretion.
+If you cancel at short notice, and the venue or supplier has already committed money or started work on your wedding, you should expect to pay for the costs incurred.

 If your venue or suppliers cancel